-Water that is on the Earth today is the same water that was here when the Earth began, according to the Central Basin Municipal Water.
-This is possible because of recycled water.
-The Earth naturally reuses its water; however, water recycling uses technology to speed up the process, according to the Environmental Protection Agency (EPA).
-According to the EPA, water recycling reuses waste water for purposes such as irrigation, toilet flushing or filling up a groundwater basin.
-A common form is industrial recycling, where an industrial facility will reuse water on site for processes such as cooling.
-Recycling water prevents water from being removed from natural habitats, such as the wetlands, that rely on it for survival,
+Water that is on the Earth today is the same water that was here when the Earth began.
+This is possible because of recycled water, both naturally occurring and as a result of human technology.
+The Earth naturally reuses its water; however, water recycling in the human population uses technology to speed up the process through practices like reusing waste water for purposes such as irrigation, flushing a toilet or filling up a groundwater basin.
+Another common form of water recycling is industrial recycling, where an industrial facility will reuse "waste" water on site for processes such as cooling.
+One of the key advantages of recycling water is that it reduces the need for water to be removed from natural habitats such as wetlands.

 Increases Irrigation Benefits

 While wastewater can be severely damaging to rivers and oceans, the Environmental Protection Agency advises that recycled water often contains properties that are extremely beneficial to irrigating and fertilizing fields.
 Recycled water often contains high levels of nitrogen, which, while bad for aquatic life, is a required nutrient for plants.

 The wetlands provide many benefits to the environment, such as housing wildlife, diminishing floods, improving the quality of the water and providing a safe breeding ground for fish populations.
 Many times, recycled water can be added to the dried wetlands, helping them to once again thrive into a lush habitat.

 Provides Future Water Supply

 When you take water from the rivers and oceans to use for things such as irrigation and wetlands, you use up part of the drinking water supply.
 When you recycle water and use that instead, you minimize the potential loss of drinking water.
 This leaves the maximum amount of water possible for future generations to use for their drinking needs.